3UU/wordpress-shariff-wrapper/trunk/readme.txt

 within the [shariff...] short tag.
 Of course with the link to your image ;-)

 == Changelog ==
+= 1.2.7 =
+- fixed: enable WhatsUp on mobile now also works with Mozilla
+- print button does not open a new window
+- removed min.js make it more readable for own local changes

 = 1.2.6 =
 - add print button